Marlton, New Jersey: History

 Marlton was founded by Welsh and English farmers beginning in 1676.
 The name Marlton first appeared in the early 19th century.
 The name is derived from marl clay, which is commonly found in the local soil.
 The discovery of the marl content helped local business and farmers, and caused the first "building boom", occurring in the 1830s and 1840s.
 Marl continued to be excavated in Marlton until 1930, when the pits were shut down.
 The marl was sold locally, and shipped directly, by rail to Burlington City, Philadelphia, Pennsylvania, and Atlantic City, for reshipping as an alternate for green manure, water treatment amendment, and semi-flowable fill.

 Landmarks

 PH-32, a Project Nike missile base from the Cold War, was completed in 1955 on a 38 acres site located near Marlton Middle School.

 Geography

 According to the U.S. Census Bureau, Marlton had a total area of 3.235 sqmi, including 3.227 sqmi of it is land and 0.008 sqmi of water (0.25%).

 Demographics

+Marlton first appeared as an unincorporated community in the 1970 U.S. census; and then was listed as a census designated place in the 1980 U.S. census.